ladeak/SpanWorkshop/README.md

 }
 ```

 The method opens the file, asks a chunk of memory from the ```PipeWriter``` and then reads the file content into that memory.
 Advances the cursor for the pipe and ```FlushAsync``` notifies the reader that new chunk of data is available.
-These is repeated until the file is fully read.
+This is repeated until the file is fully read.
 Once completed, ```writer.Complete()``` will tell the pipe that, there is no more data to be written to it.

 ### Step 3 - PipeReader